aleckritta83/football-analytics-dashboard/README.md

 [Watch the Dashboard Demo](https://youtu.be/GHwQzAdxrZw?si=0k8LRePr33s6q8Yk)

 ## Overview
 Built a full analytics pipeline and interactive dashboard to visualize football player and team performance metrics.
-The project covers the full data lifecycle — from raw ingestion to cleaned, structured data powering a live dashboard.
+The project covers the full data lifecycle, from raw ingestion to cleaned, structured data powering a live dashboard.

 ## What I Built
 - **Data Pipelines** — Designed and built pipelines in Palantir Foundry to ingest and process raw football performance data